AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-42/acsd-53845-mysql-connection-timeout-when-consumer-max-messages-equals-zero.md

 ## Issue

-MySQL connection times out issue when consumer max_messages = 0.
+MySQL connection times out when consumer `max_messages = 0`.

-The connection to DB will be restored when starting a transaction in case of connection timeout.
+However, connection to the database will be restored when starting a transaction.

 <u>Steps to reproduce</u>: